were/mcir/README.md

 ## Reference Implementation

 A reference Rust implementation is available at the sub-repo.
-Test cases are available at at the
+Test cases are available at the `tests` folder.
+If you want to develop your own compiler, you no longer need to design test cases from scratch.